auroranil/Chat/README.md

 * Constantly improve UI

 ## DONE:
+* Caching
  * Store session locally (using shared preferences with flag Context.MODE_PRIVATE)
  * Resume session automatically when remember me checkbox is checked and user returns to app
+* Rooms
  * Public rooms (display a list of rooms to join, and a edittext and button to host a room)
+* Menu
  * Tabs in MenuActivity to display which fragment the user is on (rooms or friends)
+* Database
  * Friends list structure in database
+* User
  * User profile (username, status, joined date, last active date, is online)
+* Friends
  * Ability to add (via requests and accepting requests) and remove friends

 ## TODO:
+* Friends
-* Show friends requests and friends in listview by fetching it from database and storing them in an adapter
+ * Show friends in listview by fetching it from database and storing them in an adapter
+ * Show friend requests within the same listview
+ * Private message chat to a single friend
+ * Block list
+* Delete access
  * Ability to delete room
  * Ability to delete account
-* Message caching (to reduce load on central server)
+* Caching
+ * Messages
+ * Rooms
+ * Friends
+* Communication
+ * Replace API HTTP POST requests with RESTful API requests
+ * Create a class that abstracts code dealing with JSON with AsyncTask
+* Rooms
  * Private rooms (request to join, join with password)
-* Private message chat to a single friend
+ * Able to search a room
+ * Vote rooms
-* Block list
+* Chat
  * Show where people have read up to (like in google+ hangouts)
+* Web
  * Replicate android features onto the web application
+* User
  * Able to edit and save user bio
+ * Able to recover by using email address (optional)
  * Show user activity in user profile
+* Welcome screen
+ * Dynamically form-validate welcomeActivity as credentials are being entered.